polkadot-developers/docs-sandbox/source/docs/main-docs/05-design/evm-pallet.md

 ## EVM engine

 The EVM pallet uses [SputnikVM](https://github.com/rust-blockchain/evm) as the underlying EVM engine.
 The engine is overhauled to be modular.
 For more information see [Core Paper Project of EVM](https://github.com/corepaper/evm)

+The EVM is a good theoretical execution environment, but it is not very practical to use with modern hardware.
+For example, manipulation of 256 bit integers on modern architectures is significantly more complex than standard types.
+The Ethereum team has investigated the use of [Wasm](https://github.com/ewasm/design) for the next generation of the network.

+## Cost

+The EVM charges for storage fees only at the time of storage.
+This one-time cost results in some permanent amount of storage being used on the blockchain, forever, which is not economically sound.

 ## Execution lifecycle